Zero-Knowledge Federated Learning: A New Trustworthy and Privacy-Preserving Distributed Learning Paradigm: Background

 \subsection{Zero-Knowledge Proof}

 ZKP is a cryptographic technique that proves a statement's validity without revealing any private information about the statement.
-There are several types of ZKP algorithms \cite{sun2021survey}.
-Among them, zero-knowledge succinct non-interactive argument of knowledge (zk-SNARK) is considered to be the most practical.
+Among several types of ZKP algorithms, zero-knowledge succinct non-interactive argument of knowledge (zk-SNARK) is considered to be the most practical.
 A zk-SNARK algorithm is usually represented by an arithmetic circuit that consists of the basic arithmetic operations of addition, subtraction, multiplication, and division.
 The three algorithmic components of a zk-SNARK algorithm are given: